That's the number Google wants you to be grateful for.

 And the preview itself is missing the parts that matter.

-No match type guidance, which is the actual landmine most marketers step on.
+And then the bigger gap: no match type guidance.
+That's the actual landmine most marketers step on.

 It's a spot-check.
 A flashlight in a warehouse.